blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 - - -

-<i>Now, before we go further, I suggest you get a virtual-machine setup
+<i>Before we go further, I suggest you get a virtual-machine setup
 going--or rent some servers in a cloud--and follow along.
 I've used Virtualbox on my personal machine to spot-check the writing of this series, though I won't provide instructions on its use.
 To mimic standard VPS system setup, configure